 At the CDHS our ability to take in cats and dogs (and other small animals) directly from the public changes daily.
 It depends on our available space, our current population, and how quickly the animals already here are finding homes.
 Therefore all surrenders must have a booked appointment.
 In addition, the pets being surrendered to us must meet health and behaviour requirements.
 The CDHS is a charity and relies on private donations to continue helping the thousands of animals we take in.
 A surrender fee is charged at the time of admittance.
-For more information, please call the shelter to speak with our kennel master, 519-623-7722.
+For more information, please call the shelter to speak with our Animal Care Supervisor, 519-623-7722.

 When surrendering an animal you will be required to provide:

 - Proof that the animal is yours and you have the right to surrender it

 - All veterinary records you have for the animal

 - Fill out an in depth questionnaire regarding the animal

 - Read, sign and understand the surrender form

 Euthanasia of Companion Animals at the CDHS:

 An important part of the CDHS Mission is to provide a safe haven for all companion animals in need.